Apple Software Restore; copy volumes (e.g. from disk images.)

 processes and in shipping computers' System Software Installers.

-For Mac OS X, asr was rewritten as a command line tool for manufacturing and professional customers.
+For macOS, asr was rewritten as a command line tool for manufacturing and professional customers.